dieghernan/resmush/README.md

 </div>

-All optimization functions invisibly return a data frame that summarizes the process.
-The following example shows this output when compressing a local file:
+All optimization functions return a data frame summarizing the optimization, invisibly.
+Successful API calls also write the optimized files to disk.
+The following example shows the returned data frame for a local image file:

 ``` r
 png_file <- system.file("extimg/example.png", package = "resmush")